NotBrianZach/bza/README.md

 - h or help = show options
 - pSlice="summary of page slice" print gpt summary of the current slice of pages
 - pRoll="rolling summary" print gpt summary of everything up to this point (short term memory) - narrate= rewrite all output in the voice of a character - voiceOut= TODO "Voice output" use ?[TTS](https://github.com/coqui-ai/TTS)? to generate voice to narrate gpt response & queries to user
-- voiceIn= TODO "voice input"  use ?talon? to allow voice input
+- voiceIn= TODO "voice input"  use ?whisper?/?talon? to allow voice input
 ##### LLM PROMPT MODIFICATION: change all non-summary llm queries going forward
 - before= get user input, prepend to conversation prompt
   - "tell a joke about the following text:"